i5ting/ts-junit/junit.api.md

 // Warning: (ae-internal-missing-underscore) The name "getAllImportsForFile" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export function getAllImportsForFile(file: string, options?: Object): void;
+export function getAllImportsForFile(file: string, options?: object): void;

 // Warning: (ae-internal-missing-underscore) The name "getAllTsFiles" should be prefixed with an underscore because the declaration is marked as @internal
 //